petrnohejl/android-templates-and-utilities/README.md

 templates and snippets for Android development.
 It helps to build new apps and shows the best way how to implement certain problems on Android platform.

-Android Templates And Utilities are organized into 3 groups:
+You can find here templates for styling action bar, working with alarm manager, communicating with server API, creating dialogs, using Facebook API, geolocation, loading and caching images from web, showing notifications, working with broadcast receivers, setting SSL connection, working with view pager, fragments, list fragments and much more.
+All templates were tested and should be compatible with Android 2, 3, 4.

-* Demo - runnable demo app including src, res, manifest.
+Android Templates And Utilities are organized into 2 groups:

 * Src - source code including classes, methods, resources.
 * Res - resource code including xml files, images.

-**This README file serves mainly like a template for other projects.**
+**The rest of this README file serves mainly as a README template for other projects.**

 Features